EGI-Federation/documentation/content/users/datahub/clients/_index.md

   should connect to.

 {{% alert title="Important" color="warning" %}}
-In order to be able to use FUSE, the container should run in [privileged]{.title-ref} mode.
+In order to be able to use FUSE, the container should run in **privileged** mode.
 {{% /alert %}}

 ```shell